 - Biostatistics education.
 Dr. Enders' personal research focuses on statistics education for nonstatisticians.
 Her most recent efforts include establishing competencies for biostatistics and developing and evaluating instruments to assess understanding of biostatistics.
-Her work in this area is focused on learners in clinical and translational science, including physicians engaged in research.
+Her work in this area is focused on learners in clinical and translational science, including predoctoral students and physicians engaged in research.

 Significance to patient care